WP-CLI command line tool

 To run WordPress in the command line mode, you will need a set of command line tools, which you can acquire by installing the wp-cli/wp-cli package using the Composer dependency manager or by downloading the wp-cli.phar archive.
 The downloaded command line tool must be registered in IntelliJ IDEA as described in PHP command line tools.

-For information about running the tool in the command line mode, see PHP command line tools.
+For more information about running the tool in the command line mode, refer to PHP command line tools.

 Before you start